m1gwings/summaries/swe-2/cheatsheet.md

 **Forking** is the simple approach used by **Apache Web Server** for **handling multiple simultaneous requests**: **one process** was created **per request** or **per client**.

-It is a simple architecture which is also simple to program and gurantess isolation and protection given by the "one-connection-per-process" model, but has **scalability issues**.
+It is a simple architecture which is also simple to program and gurantees isolation and protection given by the "one-connection-per-process" model, but has **scalability issues**.

 </div>
 <div class="column">